kntkymt/CCompiler/README.md

 # CCompiler
-A compiler for C subsets written by Swift
+A compiler for C subsets written in Swift